cldwalker/lightning/README.markdown

   Note: Realize your regular expression normally just match the basename.
 However, since duplicates list their full paths, their full paths are subject to regex matching.
 * shell: Specifies shell script generator used for generating completions.
 Defaults to bash.
+* aliases: A hash (pairs) of custom aliases pointing to full paths.
+These aliases will be globally recognized by any lightning command.
 * commands: A list of lightning commands.
 A lightning command is just a shell function which executes a specified shell function with a defined set of paths to autocomplete on.
   A command consists of the following options/keys: